iluwatar/java-design-patterns/health-check/README.md

 ## Explanation
 In microservices architecture, it's critical to continuously check the health of individual services.
 The Health Check Pattern is a mechanism for microservices to expose their health status.
 This pattern is implemented by including a health check endpoint in microservices that returns the service's current state.
 This is vital for maintaining system resilience and operational readiness.

-<p>For more information, see the Health Check API pattern on [Microservices.io](https://microservices.io/patterns/observability/health-check-api.html).
+For more information, see the Health Check API pattern on [Microservices.io](https://microservices.io/patterns/observability/health-check-api.html).

 ## Real World Example